 In the case where the recipient owns the facilities (constructed with FTA funds) from which the contractor operates, the vehicles (purchased with FTA funds) are maintained by the contractor and the service contractor is responsible for maintenance of the facility and vehicles within the scope of the service contract, the recipient will need to calculate the proportion of the contract that actually represents allowable capital costs.
 These include (1) all vehicle maintenance costs and (2) all costs to maintain the recipient's facilities, because such costs are eligible as preventive maintenance.
-In this case, because the facility is already owned by the recipient, depreciation of the facility itself.
+In this case, because the facility is already owned by the recipient, depreciation of the facility cannot be included as an eligible cost because to do so would be double counting: FTA and recipient funds have already been used to cover the capital costs of the maintenance facility itself.
 Because the facility is owned by the recipient, although the cost of the contract is an eligible expense, the eligible amount will have to be determined based on the contract.
-The amount of the contract costs attributed to vehicle maintenance and facility maintenance is eligible for Federal capital funds at 80 percent as an eligible preventive maintenance and facility maintenance expense.
+The amount of the contract costs attributed to vehicle maintenance and facility maintenance is eligible for Federal capital funds at 80 percent as an eligible preventive maintenance expense.